adamswbrown/Tools/README.md

         cd ~/Library/Application\ Support/Microsoft\ Edge
         # List out the profile directories.
 Note that the directory name is what is used in the launch command, *not* necessarily the friendly name of the profile you see in Microsoft Edge.app
         find ./ -type f -name Preferences
+    Update line 108 with your Altra/Lab3 profile name

 - CSV files are saved in the correct paths as specified in the script.